NicoloMoretti/barracks/docs/scripting-guide.md

 ```

 > [!TIP]
-> If a command or a function return a point type data, then their x/y coordinate can be resolved instantly, for example:
+> If a command or a function return a 'point' type data, then their x/y coordinate can be resolved instantly, for example:
+>
 > int a := (up-bound-point <100,700>).x  is perfectly valid code.
 Same goes for functions, but as I'm currenly writing, I forgot to add it for functions.

 ##### Recursion